Support information for Ratio Deco Decompression Procedures

 - The longer the bottom time, the slower the ascent.
 2 dives with the same depth and mixes but with different bottom times display parallel lines.

 - If the bottom time increases, the deco’s tend to adopt the same stop times close to the surface.
-This correspond to the last tissues controlling the ascent, i.e. the saturation end of decompression.
+This corresponds to the last tissues controlling the ascent, i.e. the saturation end of decompression.

 (For an example of this procedure review the 170 m for 20 min dive of Pascal Bernabe.)

-JP Imbert continue explaining that all comes down to this: use tissue compartment models to avoid type 1 DCS, use procedures to avoid Type 2 DCS and deep to middle stops to avoid vestibular hits in deep fast decompression.
+JP Imbert continues explaining that all comes down to this: use tissue compartment models to avoid type 1 DCS, use procedures to avoid Type 2 DCS and deep to middle stops to avoid vestibular hits in deep fast decompression.